Is Attention always needed? A Case Study on Language Identification from Speech: Experiments

 Assamese and Bengali have originated from the same language family and they share approximately the same phoneme set.
-However, Bengali and Tamil are from different language family but share similar phoneme set.
+However, Bengali and Tamil are from different language families but share a similar phoneme set.
 For example, in Bengali \textbf{cigar} is \textit{churut} and \textbf{star} is \textit{nakshatra} while \textbf{cigar} in Tamil is \textit{charuttu} and \textbf{star} in Tamil is \textit{natsattira}, which is quite similar.
-Similarly, Meitei and Assamese share similar phonemes.
-On close study we observed that Hindi and Malayalam have also similar phoneme set as both the languages borrowed most of the vocabularies from Sanskrit.
+Similarly, Manipuri and Assamese share similar phonemes.
+On close study, we observed that Hindi and Malayalam have also similar phoneme sets as both languages borrowed most of the vocabulary from Sanskrit.
 For example, `arrogant' is \textbf{Ahankar} in Hindi and \textit{Ahankaram} in Malayalam.
 Similarly, \textbf{Sathyu} or commonly spoken as \textbf{Satya} in Hindi means `Truth', which is \textit{Sathyam} in Malayalam.
-Also the word \textbf{Sundar} in Hindi is \textit{Sundaram} in Malayalam, which means `beautiful'.
-Table \ref{tab:errors} shows the most common classification errors encountered during evaluation.
+Also, the word \textbf{Sundar} in Hindi is \textit{Sundaram} in Malayalam, which means `beautiful'.